|

 do.
 This is a strong statement, I know,

-Reference3 has the goods to back it up,
+but the Reference3 has the goods to back it up,

 offering a heady mixture of elegantly